-New owner, upgrades change mall outlook
+New owner, upgrades change Macomb Mall outlook

 Roseville — The original Macomb Mall tower sign on a Gratiot corner may remind Metro Detroit of the 1960s and suburban shopping centers that pulled generations of consumers from traditional downtowns to single buildings anchored by Sears, Crowley’s and Kresge.

 But now the retro sign also is signaling a rebirth for the mall in Roseville.

 Once close to closing, Macomb Mall now boasts a wave of new tenants and upgrades, and 95 percent occupancy across its 900,000 square feet.